 Our Mission in Action

-We sponsor and minister through several established ministries including Saint Mary’s Home of Erie, Villa Maria Elementary School, Sisters of St. Joseph Neighborhood Network, St. Patrick’s Haven and St. James Haven, and Erie DAWN.
+We sponsor and minister through several established ministries including Saint Mary’s Home of Erie, Sisters of St. Joseph Neighborhood Network, St. Patrick’s Haven, St. James Haven, and Erie DAWN.
 In addition, here are some other ways sisters are actively involved in ministry: